Start a PATH Intl. Center

-One of these great resources is the "How to Start a PATH Intl.
-Center" book, designed to give prospective PATH Intl. center members an idea of the many facets involved in the planning stages of starting an EAAT program.
-The start-up book contains information about selecting equines, budgets, personnel, facilities, instructor certification, information on the discounted insurance package offered through Markel Insurance CO., and much more.
+One of these great resources is the "How to Start an EAAT Center/Program" book, designed to give prospective PATH Intl.
+Member Centers an idea of the many facets involved in the planning stages of starting an EAAT program.
+The start-up book contains information about selecting equines, budgets, personnel, facilities, instructor certification and much more.
 In addition, the PATH Intl.
 Standards for Certification & Accreditation provides direction as you plan your center’s site and program activities according to PATH Intl.’s administrative, program and facility standards.

 PATH Intl. strongly recommends that you do some networking with other existing PATH Intl.
 Centers in your region.
 Networking with other PATH Intl.
 Centers can offer valuable information not found in any book.
 You can access a list of PATH Intl.
 Centers on the "Find a Center" page.
 Contacting your PATH Intl.
 Region Representative can also be every helpful.
 Many Region Representatives are also center owners, directors or instructors who work in the field and have gained valuable experience and information that they can share with you.

 Become a PATH Intl.
 Individual Member.
 This will give you access to resources, discounts on merchandise and access to PATH Intl.
 Community Connections, a resource sharing site for PATH Intl.
 Individual Members.
 Learn more about PATH Intl.
 Community Connections or visit our email groups page.